-CNC Machine Set-Up and Operation Prerequisite: None
+CNC Machine Set-Up and Operation

 Description: Fundamental skills related to the setup and operation of CNC (Computer Numerically Control) machine tools.
 Students will set up and operate CNC machine tools exposing them to CNC controllers and some CNC manual programming.
 Students will gain hands-on experience with CNC machine tools.
 54 hours lecture and 54 hours laboratory.
-(Pass/ No Pass or Letter Grade.)
+(Letter grade or Pass/No Pass option.)